AnimeshBanik144/Secure-and-Efficient-n-Qubit-Entangled-State-Teleportation-/README.md

 # Secure-and-Efficient-n-Qubit-Entangled-State-Teleportation-
 This repository contains the source codes and simulation scripts for our research work:

-**"Secure and Efficient POPM-Based Quantum State Teleportation of Entangled State"**
+**"Secure and Efficient POVM-Based Quantum State Teleportation of Entangled State"**
 Published in *AVS Quantum Science*, 2025.
 DOI: [10.1116/5.0284072](https://doi.org/10.1116/5.0284072)